Ritabrata-Mandal/LMS_VIRTUAL_CODE/README.md

-# Virtual Code LMS
+# Virtual Courses LMS

-🎓 **Virtual Code LMS** is a full-stack Learning Management System (LMS) built using the **MERN Stack**.
+🎓 **Virtual Courses LMS** is a full-stack Learning Management System (LMS) built using the **MERN Stack**.
 It enables educators to create and manage courses while allowing students to enroll, learn through video lectures, leave reviews, and search for courses using AI-powered recommendations.

 ---